cgrindel/renovate_bzlmod_support/design.md

     3. No Bazel version detected
   - If a Bazel version is present, evaluate the `bazel_compatibility` expressions for the module version to determine if it is an acceptable upgrade candidate.
+- Different Update Rules for Ruleset/Library Repositories
+  - Support different version resolution logic for libraries (i.e., is depended upon by other projects) vs executable (i.e., is not depdended upon by other projects) repositories .

 <!-- Future Sections